phoenixframework/phoenix/bonus_guides/S_phoenix_behind_proxy.md

 ```

 ### Nginx Considerations
 Nginx requires some additional configuration in order to utilize channels.
-Websockets, which are based on HTTP requests, operate on the notion that you are _Upgrading_ the connection from standard stateless mechanisms to a persistant connection.
+Websockets, which are based on HTTP requests, operate on the notion that you are _Upgrading_ the connection from standard stateless HTTP to a persistant websocket connection.

-Thankfully, this is relatively straightforward to accomplish.
+Thankfully, this is relatively straightforward to accomplish with nginx.

-Presuming you are using a reverse proxy configuration to serve from, You will potentially see a configuration section as such:
+Below is a standard `sites-enabled` style nginx configuration, for a given domain `my-app.domain`.

 ```
 // /etc/nginx/sites-enabled/my-app.domain